What kinds of contrast are available?

 What is the difference between a CT angiogram and a CT scan with IV contrast?

 - An angiogram is a specific type of CT scan with contrast.
 In a CT angiogram the contrast is timed so that it will highlight either the arteries or veins (venogram) of interest.
 For instance, a CT angiogram of the chest to evaluate for PE will have the timing set so the contrast is present in the pulmonary arteries.
 A CT angiogram of the chest to evaluate for aortic dissection will have the timing set so the contrast is present in the aorta.
 Meanwhile, a general CT of the chest with IV contrast will have the contrast timed so that it is present within the capillary bed of the soft tissues.
 For the abdomen and pelvis, contrast timing is more complicated, because there are both systemic and portal venous capillary beds.
 Most CT scans of the abdomen and pelvis are timed so that the contrast is in the portal veins.
-However, trauma studies are timed for the late arterial/early portal venous phase; additionally, excretory phase images are done through the kidneys to detect collecting system injuries.
+However, trauma studies are timed for the late arterial/early portal venous phase.

 CT scans of the brain: when is IV contrast used?